Sarah Betzer Assistant Professor, Eighteenth and Nineteenth-Century European Art

 Kevin Jerome Everson (b.1965), production still from The Equestrians, 2011.
 Super 8 film, color and black-and-white, silent; 12 minutes.
 Image courtesy the artist and Picture Palace Pictures

-Jennifer Farrell Curator of Exhibitions, University of Virginia Art Museum
+Jennifer Farrell Curator of Exhibitions, The Fralin Museum of Art at the University of Virginia

 Get There First, Decide Promptly: The Richard Brown Baker Collection of Postwar Art Jennifer Farrell; With essays by Thomas Crow, Serge Guilbaut, Jan Howard, Robert Storr, and Judith Tannenbaum